-Your child will need to learn the art of taking a break, but balance it with the art of sticking to it.
-What doctors call "pacing" is finding the sweet spot of doing enough to make progress but not pushing too hard that it pushes them over the edge into a pain flare.
+Your child will need to learn the art of taking a break, but balance it with the art of sticking to it!
+What doctors call "pacing" is finding the sweet spot of doing enough to make progress but not pushing too hard.
 Avoid an "over-do" cycle of doing too much too soon or an "under-do" cycle of too little activity because both can make pain worse.
-Remember that what is right for them one day may change the next.
-It's important that they (and you) listen to their body, but also encourage them to use their beautiful brains to aim for "just right."
+It's important to know that when you use this strategy their sweet spot will change - they will be able to do more and more over time.